minhhiep05/CI-CD-GitOps-/README.md

 ![Trivy scan log inside the pipeline](images/05-trivy-scan-log.png)
 ![Harbor repositories with pushed tags](images/06-harbor-repositories.png)

+> ℹ️ Harbor's own **Vulnerabilities**/**SBOM** columns may show `Unsupported` here — that's independent of the Trivy scan above.
+Harbor only populates them once its own scanner (Interrogation Services) is registered and triggered, either via "Automatically scan on push" or a manual **Scan** action; gating on Trivy inside the CI pipeline before the image is even pushed is the stricter check.
 <h2 id="step-6">🔄 6.
 GitOps Multi-Environment Delivery via ArgoCD</h2>

 A single `ApplicationSet` generates 3 independent ArgoCD Applications from one Helm chart: